tamarakaufler/rabbitmq/README.md

 rpc_client_v2.pl:
 ----------------

-                    requests calculation of a list if integers<br />
-                    requests done in a parallelized manner<br />
+                    requests calculation of a list if integers requests done in a parallelized manner
                     input taken from the command line.
 If not present then default provided

 perl rpc_client_v2.p